Article I – Name

 - The business and affairs of the Board of Trustees of the Corinth Free Library shall be managed and conducted by a board consisting of not less than 5 nor more than 9 members.
+The number of voting members of the board shall be 9.
 No paid employee of the library may be a member of the Board of Trustees.
 A majority of the trustees shall be residents of the chartered service area.
 Vacancies on the board are filled at the annual meeting by vote of all members present.

 - The term of office of Trustees shall be 5 years to begin immediately upon adjournment of the annual meeting and shall end on January of the fifth year following appointment unless the Trustee shall have resigned or otherwise terminated membership on the board.